 The onions and pepper must be very finely chopped so that they get properly coated with the thin batter.
 This pancake can be used as a wrap for both sweet and savoury fillings.

-In a bowl, mix flour, powdered milk, salt, sugar, and chilli powder till well combined.
+In a bowl, mix flour, powdered milk, salt, sugar, and chilli powder until well combined.

 Add eggs, water, margarine, and onions.
 Mix thoroughly.